 Grant Parkins is the watershed education coordinator in the UNC Institute for the Environment’s Center for Public Engagement with Science (CPES).
 In this role, he engages community-based organizations, environmental science professionals, and middle and high school students and teachers in water-related educational activities.
-He also coordinates with local partners and citizen scientists on the NASA-funded Lake Observations by Citizen Scientists and Satellitesproject (LOCSS), which is designed to help us understand how the quantity of water in lakes is changing over time.
-Prior to joining the Institute for the Environment, Grant served as the Manager of School Programs for the North Carolina Botanical Garden and as a Science Educator for UNC’s DESTINY Travelling Science Learning program.
+He also coordinates with local partners and citizen scientists on the NASA-funded Lake Observations by Citizen Scientists and Satellites project (LOCSS), which is designed to help us understand how the quantity of water in lakes is changing over time.
+Prior to joining the Institute for the Environment, Parkins served as the manager of school programs for the North Carolina Botanical Garden and as a science educator for UNC’s DESTINY Travelling Science Learning program.

 M.S., Marine Science, North Carolina State University, 2005